carlhenrikrolf/microtonOS/README.md

 Approximates Indonesian classical music.

 <b>5edo-ombak (<font color="magenta">un</font><font color="blue">equal</font>).</b>
 A 10-note superset of 5edo.
-When ascending every other note is 10 Hz lower than the next resulting in compressed octaves.
+When ascending every other note is 10 Hz higher than the last resulting in compressed octaves.
 Used in Indonesian classical music as an alternative to 5edo.

 **12edo (default).** Used in contemporary music.
 Limited use in classical Chinese music.